The Complete Youth Baseball Equipment Checklist

 1. Baseballs—And Lots of Them

-Then, throw in some tennis balls and wiffle balls to your bucket as well.
+Then, throw some tennis balls, wiffle balls and even golf wiffle balls (#ad) into your bucket as well.
 You can never have enough variety when you’re running a practice.

 2. Extra Glove, Batting Helmet, and Bat

-You’ll always have a kid who forgets gear.
+You’ll always have a kid who forgets their baseball equipment.
 Keep a spare glove and helmet in your bag.
 If possible, carry a light backup bat for emergencies.
-Affordable options include:
+Affordable options include (paid links below):

 3. Dry Erase Board or Clipboard for Your Lineup

-Now that you have what you need to play the game, let’s get organized.
+Now that you have the baseball equipment you need to play the game, let’s get organized.
 Kids always want to know where they are on the lineup, and for younger kids — a reminder about where Left Field is can never hurt.

-Here are some options for dry erase boards that won’t break the bank, but will get the job done.
+Here are some options (paid links) for dry erase boards that won’t break the bank, but will get the job done:

 4. Batting Helmet Organizer

-Speaking of organization, this one’s a favorite: a batting helmet organizer.
+Speaking of organization, this one’s a youth baseball equipment favorite: a batting helmet organizer.
 A batting helmet organizer may seem like a small piece of baseball equipment, but it can make a big difference in how smoothly a youth baseball or softball team operates.

 Helmet organizers provide designated spots for each player’s helmets and miscellaneous baseball equipment, reducing clutter and chaos in the dugout.
 This is especially helpful in youth leagues, where players tend to their baseball equipment around.